-Cout: The output terminal of 24, 28, 48Vout models required a minimum capacitor 100uF to maintain specified regulation
+Cout: The output terminal of models required a minimum capacitor to maintain specified regulation.

-Output ripple and noise measured with 10uF solid tantalum capacitors (for 48Vout with 10uF Aluminum) and 1uF ceramic capacitors across output.
+Output ripple and noise measured with 10uF solid tantalum (for 24S05 with 330uF tantalum, 24S12 with 100uF tantalum and 48Vout with 10uF Aluminum) and 1uF ceramic capacitors across output.
 A 20 MHz bandwidth oscilloscope is normally used for the measurement.